Keisn1/libft/README.md

 # Makefile and GoogleTests

-During this project I got
+During this project I got.

 # Mandatory part